rock-hopper/makeh2kit/README.md

     makeh2kit --hi '<p><b>Kit Name</b></p><p>Kit description</p>'

-For a full list of options, run:
+Options to reverse the sort order and to run the script in "interactive mode" are also available.
+To see the full list of options:

     makeh2kit -h